 |Less than 50%||Needs Improvement|

-The overall evaluation results of the Board of Directors and the Sub-Committee Board for the year 2018.
+The Overall Evaluation Results of the Board of Directors and the Subcommittee Boards for 2020.

 |Board Committee||Average Score Received||Evaluation Results|